-Why a Board-Certified Plastic Surgeon Remove a Precancerous Mole
+Why a Board Certified Plastic Surgeon Should Remove a Precancerous Mole

 A board certified surgeon is a physician who has completed their residency training in a specialty or subspecialty.
 The physician also has been given a board certification by a specialized organization such as the American Board of Plastic Surgery.
 Other board organizations may be unrecognized or recognized entities calling themselves “boards.”
 In some cases, like Dr. Robert Garza, a surgeon can be double-board certified.

 Dr. Garza works with dermatologists in Nashville who often remove a precancerous mole and refer their patient to us with any complex or larger precancerous moles.

 In terms of skin cancer, it is easy to treat if caught early.
 That’s why it’s important to recognize and treat precancerous moles or skin spots.
 Skin cancers such as melanoma, actinic keratosis, and squamous cell carcinoma are a serious form of skin cancer that begins with cells known as melanocytes.

 Melanoma often starts as a change to your skin.
 It can be a new growth or precancerous lesions, or changes to your skin that are not cancer but could become cancer over time.